opensovereigncloud/docs/docs/iaas/architecture/scheduling.md

 also provides in the `Pool` status the `AvailableMachineClasses` a `Pool` supports.
 A `Class` in this context represents a list of resource-specific capabilities that a `Pool` can provide, such as CPU, memory, and storage.

-`Pools` and `Classes` are defined for all major resource types in IronCore, including compute, storage.
+`Pools` and `Classes` are defined for all major resource types in IronCore, including compute and storage.
 Resources in the `networking` API have no `Pool` concept, as they are not scheduled but rather provided on-demand by the network related components.
 The details are described in the [networking section](/iaas/architecture/networking).